PDSS1

 Decaprenyl-diphosphate synthase subunit 1 is an enzyme that in humans is encoded by the PDSS1 gene.

 The protein encoded by this gene is an enzyme that elongates the prenyl side-chain of coenzyme Q, or ubiquinone, one of the key elements in the respiratory chain.
-The gene product catalyzes the formation of all trans-polyprenyl pyrophosphates from isopentyl diphosphate in the assembly of polyisoprenoid side chains, the first step in coenzyme Q biosynthesis.
+The gene product catalyzes the formation of all trans-polyprenyl pyrophosphates from isopentyl diphosphate during the assembly of polyisoprenoid side chains, the first step in coenzyme Q biosynthesis.
 The protein may be peripherally associated with the inner mitochondrial membrane, though no transit peptide has been definitively identified to date.